rjsaran/time-series/README.md

 ## Backend Project Architecture

 This project is built using TypeScript and follows a modular architecture.
-It uses NesyJs for dependency injection, TypeORM for database interactions.
+It uses NestJs for dependency injection, TypeORM for database interactions.

 ### Folder Structure